The Sustainable Next Chapter of Your Unwanted Clothing

 A Sustainable Way to Purge Your Closet

-The problem with unwanted clothing is that nearly 12 million tons of textile waste ends up in landfills each year.
-These days there are so many options for quickly selling, donating, or swapping items that no longer fit who you are today.
+Nearly 12 million tons of textile waste ends up in landfills each year, but there are many options for selling, donating, or swapping items you no longer need.
+SimplyOrganized helps clients declutter their closets in ways that are sustainable and community-minded.

 1. Winnetka Thrift Shop - 100% of the Winnetka Thrift Shop proceeds benefit Counseling Center of the North Shore and is only run by volunteers.